PLC Logo

 Hydrated lime is produced by carefully adding water to quicklime, creating a fine, consistent powder with a particle size typically below 100 micron.
 When blended with sand and cement, it significantly improves the workability, finish, and bond strength of mortars and renders.
 PLC’s Low Carbon Hydrated Lime, derived from our premium Low Carbon Quicklime, offers the same high performance with a reduced environmental footprint.

 Magnetite concentrate produced from the Orokolo Bay Industrial sands deposit.
-The material contains 57–58% Fe and is processed through screening to remove oversize particles and impurities, followed by multi-stage spiral gravity separation, secondary gravity concentration and dewatering to achieve a stable moisture content.
+The material contains 57–58% Fe and is processed through screening to remove oversize particles and impurities, followed by multi-stage magnetite separation and dewatering to achieve a stable moisture content.
 The product is suitable for heavy media separation, steelmaking, refractory applications and other industrial processes.

 Water Treatment